X-ray spectropolarimetric characterization of the Z-source GX 340+0 in the normal branch: Introduction

-One of the open questions in understanding WMNSs is the geometry of their accretion flow and the mechanism at the basis of it; in particular, the shape of the region between the inner disc and the NS surface and the contributions of each emitting region (BL, SL, inner disc and NS surface) to their spectra are still a matter of debate \citep[see, e.g.,][and references therein]{Ludlam24}.
+One of the open questions in understanding WMNSs is the geometry of their accretion flow and the mechanism at the basis of it; in particular, the shape of the region between the inner disc and the NS surface and the contributions of each emitting region (BL, SL, inner disc, and NS surface) to their spectra are still a matter of debate \citep[see, e.g.,][and references therein]{Ludlam24}.
 X-ray spectra of WMNSs have a continuum in which a soft and a harder component can be identified.
-The soft one can be described by a multicolour or a single temperature black body that can be associated with the emission from the inner accretion disc or the NS surface or both of them, while the harder one can be described by a Comptonised continuum that can originate from the BL and/or SL.
-In addition, the Comptonised medium can also be an optically thin plasma located above and below the disc, named accretion disc corona (ADC) \citep[see, e.g.,][]{White82, Parmar88, Miller00}.
+The soft one can be described by a multi-colour or single-temperature black body that can be associated with the emission from the inner accretion disc or the NS surface or both of them, while the harder one can be described by a Comptonised continuum that can originate from the BL and/or SL.
+In addition, the Comptonised medium can also be an optically thin plasma located above and below the disc, named the accretion disc corona (ADC) \citep[see, e.g.,][]{White82, Parmar88, Miller00}.
 A typical feature in the WMNSs spectra is the presence of a fluorescence iron line at ${\sim}6.4$\,keV; this is the main feature of a reflection spectrum due to the emission of reprocessed radiation by the inner accretion disc.
-The study of the reflection spectrum gives insight into the inner region near the NS \citep[see, e.g.,][]{Bhattacharyya07, Cackett08, Miller13, Ludlam17, Ludlam22, Ludlam24}.
-Spectral properties, supported by timing studies \citep{gilfanov2003, Revnivtsev06, Revnivtsev13}, associate quasi-periodic oscillations with a hard stable component, favouring the presence of a Comptonising medium between the inner disc and the NS surface; thus, these results agree with predictions for BL/SL as reported in the so called eastern model scenario \citep{Mitsuda84, Mitsuda89}.
+Studying the reflection spectrum gives an insight into the inner region near the NS \citep[see, e.g.,][]{Bhattacharyya07, Cackett08, Miller13, Ludlam17, Ludlam22, Ludlam24}.
+Spectral properties, supported by timing studies \citep{gilfanov2003, Revnivtsev06, Revnivtsev13}, associate quasi-periodic oscillations with a hard stable component, favouring the presence of a Comptonising medium between the inner disc and the NS surface; thus, these results agree with predictions for BL and/or SL reported in the so-called eastern model scenario \citep{Mitsuda84, Mitsuda89}.